-ASSIGNMENT #7: TECHNICAL MANUAL AND WEBSITE (GROUP ASSIGNMENT)
+ASSIGNMENT #8: TECHNICAL MANUAL AND WEBSITE (GROUP ASSIGNMENT)

-For the final project in this class, you will work in groups of three or four to produce a user manual that accompanies either a small videogame or a phone app for iPhone or Android.
+For the major project in this class, you will work in groups of three or four to produce a user manual that accompanies a phone app for iPhone or Android.
 The manual should describe major features, explain basic tasks, and include other sections of user manuals as appropriate to the project.
-We will be using a Madcap Flare template to create an online version of your manual.
+We will be learning and using DITA and/or Madcap Flare to create an online version of your manual.
+You will present your manual in the finals slot to a panel of local tech professionals who will ask questions and assess your work.